stalniy/casl/packages/casl-react/README.md

 ## `useAbility` usage within hooks

-Using the return value `ability` of `const ability = useAbility(AbilityContext)` within a hook dependencies won't trigger a rerender when the rules are updated.
+Using the return value `ability` of `const ability = useAbility()` within hook dependencies won't trigger a rerender when the rules are updated.
 You have to specify `ability.rules`:

 ```jsx
 const posts = React.useMemo(() => getPosts(ability), [ability.rules]);